kentleeme/revaturesreproject1/README.md

-# Project0+1
+# Revature-SRE-Project1
-## Learning/Teaching Management Web Application
+## Course Management Web Application
+- Migrated a RESTful Javalin web application to Spring Boot deployed on Kubernetes.
+Application logs are aggregated with FluentD agents exporting to Loki and displayed in a Grafana Dashboard.

-- Features
+- Application Features
     - Create user account by type
         - Student
         - Instructor